lit/lit/.changeset/early-berries-live.md

 '@lit-labs/analyzer': minor
 ---

-Documentation for overloaded functions and methods is now extracted from another declaration if the implementation declaration has no JSDoc tags.
+Adds support for overloaded functions.
+Methods of model objects that accept a string key will now specifically return the `FunctionDeclaration` of the implementation signature of an overloaded function, which has a new `overloads` field containing a `FunctionOverloadDeclaration` for each overload signature.